 A cornerstone mission of the European space program (ESA Cornerstone Mission, Horizon 2000) is the Rosetta mission.
-The Rosetta probe will be the first spacecraft to examine a comet over an extended period of time at close range with a considerable amount of scientific payloads.
-A prominent part of the mission is the Rosetta Lander - "67P/Mission Visible", called Philae, provided by an international consortium.
-The Microgravity User Support Center (MUSC) operates the Lander from the Cologne control center.
+The Rosetta probe is the first spacecraft to examine a comet over an extended period of time at close range with a considerable amount of scientific payloads.
+A prominent part of the mission was the Rosetta Lander PHILAE, provided by an international consortium.
+PHILAE was controlled by DLRs user center for space experiments in Cologne from its Lander Control Center (LCC).

 APX Alpha (Particle Xray Spectrometer)

 Alpha Particle Xray Spectrometer: measures directly all major elements except H, He but including C, N, O, and refractories

 Principal Investigator: Göstar Klingelhöfer (R. Rieder, J. Brückner, R. Gellert, Jordi Gironés López)

 Institut Inorganic & Analytical Chemistry, University Mainz, Germany.